Skip to content

 Logo Design: Keep it simple, scalable, and versatile.
 Your logo should work equally well on a business card and a billboard.

 Colour Palette: Choose 2-4 colours that reflect your brand personality.
-Consider the psychology of colours—blue conveys trust, green suggests sustainability, whilst orange evokes energy and creativity.
+Think about colour psychology.
+Blue conveys trust, green suggests sustainability, and orange evokes energy and creativity.

-Typography: Select fonts that are legible and align with your brand personality.
-A luxury restaurant might choose elegant serif fonts, whilst a tech start-up might opt for clean, modern sans-serif typefaces.
+Typography: Pick fonts that are legible and match your brand personality.
+A luxury restaurant might choose elegant serif fonts.
+A tech start-up might opt for clean, modern sans-serif typefaces.

-Imagery Style: Establish guidelines for photography and graphics.
+Imagery Style: Set guidelines for photography and graphics.
 Will you use bright, vibrant images or moody, atmospheric shots?
 Professional photography or user-generated content?

 Craft a Consistent Brand Voice